-The UVM Libraries Special Collections is home to books, extensive archives, and other special primary source documents and images.
+The Jack and Shirley Silver Special Collections Library is home to books, extensive archives, and other special primary source documents and images.
 The areas of emphasis include Vermont; the University of Vermont; the history of the book, with noteworthy concentrations in areas such as modern fine printing and artists' books, early illustrated editions of Ovid, Canadian history, New Englandiana, and Americana.
-The Special Collections Department is located on the ground floor of the library.
-Visit the Special Collections website to learn more about their collections, services, and hours.
-Special Collection also manages the Center for Digital Initiatives (CDI) which makes unique research collections available online, with an emphasis on Vermont- and UVM-related topics.
+The Silver Special Collections is located in Billings Library.
+Visit the Silver Special Collections website to learn more about its collections, services, and hours.
+The Silver Special Collections Library also manages the Center for Digital Initiatives (CDI) which makes unique research collections available online, with an emphasis on Vermont- and UVM-related topics.

 Reference librarians cannot proofread citations in various styles, but we can certainly help you with citation questions, and we provide online guides for several citation styles.
 We also offer training in citation management tools (Zotero, EndNote, and Mendeley), including drop-in workshops each semester.
 To learn more about these tools and any upcoming workshops, visit the library website.